 What is a "rate lock period"?

-A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a certain number of points for you for a specified period while your application is processed.
-This saves you from getting through your whole application process and learning at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to lock in a specific interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This means your interest rate cannot get higher as you are working through the application process.

-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer period generally costing more.
-You can get a longer period for your lock, but in making this choice, will likely have a higher rate than you would with a shorter rate lock span of time
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones typically costing more.
+You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would with a shorter period

-There are more ways to get a reduced rate, in addition to going with a shorter rate lock period.
-A larger down payment will get you a reduced interest rate, since you'll have a good deal of equity at the start.
-You might choose to pay points to lower your interest rate for the life of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You will pay more up front, but you'll save money in the long run.
+There are more ways to get a better rate, in addition to opting for a shorter rate lock period.
+The larger down payment you pay, the lower your interest rate will be, because you will have more equity from the start.
+You may opt to pay points to bring down your rate for the loan term, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you will save money, especially if you don't refinance early.

 Get a New Loan Quote